microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Set-PowerBIEncryptionKey.md

 ## PARAMETERS

 ### -KeyVaultKeyUri
-The uri of the KeyVaultKeyUri parameter is an Uri to the version of the AKV key to be used.
+The uri of the KeyVaultKeyUri parameter is an Uri to the version of the AzureKeyVault key to be used.

 ```yaml
 Type: String